 And in pops a kid, “Mom, you know you’re doing that wrong, right?”

-And isn’t that the story of my life?
-Here I am, thinking I’m all successful in life and rockin’ this parenting gig, and my kid’s got to come along and gleefully burst my bubble.
-Usually, I don’t pay them any mind.
+Isn’t that the story of my life?
+Here I am, thinking I’m rockin’ this parenting thing, and my kid has got to come along and gleefully burst my bubble.

-Technically, I was peeling my bananas the wrong way.
-Who knew you peeled from the bottom??
-Apparently it was so easy and obviou even monkeys could do it, but that’s beside the point.
+Technically, I was peeling my bananas the wrong way because you should peel from the bottom??
+Apparently it was so easy and obvious even monkeys could do it.